 Take a Funky Monkey Tour

-Another great way to explore the history and culture of the island is to join a Funky Monkey Tour.
+Another great way to explore the history and culture of Nevis is to join a Funky Monkey Tour.
 These 2+ hour long excursions take travelers into some of the more remote areas of the island aboard a 4x4 ute vehicle.
-Along the way, you'll visit old sugar plantations, drive along beaches and through the cloud forest, and leave the pavement behind to see some of the oldest historical sites in the entire Caribbean.
-If you're lucky, you may even spot a namesake monkey or two along the way as well.
+Along the way, you'll visit old sugar plantations, drive along beaches and through the cloud forest, before leaving the pavement behind to see some of the oldest historical sites in the entire Caribbean.
+If you're lucky, you may even spot a namesake monkey or two along the way.

 Test Your Athletic Prowess